idris-lang/Idris2/CONTRIBUTING.md

   Idris 2 API, to minimise the maintenance burden on the compiler.
 * Similarly, anything which adds an external dependency.
 We aim to keep dependencies minimal for ease of initial installation.
-* New back ends.
-You can implement new back ends via the Idris 2 API - and indeed several people have.
-The back ends in this repository are limited to those we are able to commit to maintaining.
+* New backends.
+You can implement new backends via the Idris 2 API - and indeed several people have.
+The backends in this repository are limited to those we are able to commit to maintaining.

 Other possible contributions
 ----------------------------